by Jack Johnson

 Human sebum is a mix of triglycerides, wax esters, and squalene.
 Tallow’s chemical makeup is astonishingly close:

-• Similar Ratio of Fatty Acids: This likeness allows tallow to integrate more seamlessly with the skin’s natural oils.
+• Similar Ratio of Fatty Acids: This likeness allows Beef Tallow to integrate more seamlessly with the skin’s natural oils.

 • Boosts Barrier Function: Because the skin reads tallow’s fats as “familiar,” it may bolster the barrier without triggering an immune or inflammatory response common with synthetic ingredients.